neighborhoods/Prefab/protean/Architecture-Specification.md

 ## Proposed Solution
 Force all implementations to require an Interface to be able to be useful in our codebases.

-# Code Generation
-## Problem
-Business logic often requires a non-trivial amount of supporting software to be written in order for that business logic to be used.
-This supporting software is usually trivial to write.
-However, it creates the opportunity for logical mistakes to be made (typos, etc.), breaks from a convention (an engineer isn’t aware of a convention, a convention changed, typos, etc.), and other common issues that are caused when humans write software.

-## Proposed Solution
-Generate the code for the supporting software through annotations on an Interface.

 # Immutable Contracts
 ## Problem
 Changing the behavior of a software contract forces clients of that contract to change their behavior(s) synchronously with the introduction of the changes to the contract.
 This forms very brittle relationships between providers and clients.